BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Design

-Finally, \sys{} must derive a request order from the prefix tree, ensuring a high \psr{} and balanced compute and memory usage across requests for overlapping.
+Finally, \sys{} derives a request order for batching, with the aim of achieving both high \psr{} and resource overlap across inference iterations.

-However, searching for an optimal request order is NP-hard.
-For each scheduling step, the search problem can be reduced to a Knapsack Problem~\cite{knapsack} where a set of requests of different lengths fills the GPU memory for maximal utilization.
-Furthermore, since requests need to be decoded in multiple steps due to the auto-regressive inference, scheduling in different steps is dependent, further complicating the problem.
-Given the large scale of request numbers and scheduling steps, the optimal solution is hard to solve in a useful time, necessitating an approximation.
+Searching for an optimal request order is NP-hard.
+For each scheduling step, the search problem can be reduced to a knapsack problem~\cite{knapsack} where requests with different KV cache sizes (cost) and compute density values (value) are selected to fill the GPU memory for the targeted density score.
+Furthermore, since requests undergo multi-step decoding in auto-regressive inference, scheduling in different steps is dependent, further complicating the problem.
+Given the large number of requests and scheduling steps, finding the optimal solution in a reasonable time is infeasible.

-To address this problem more efficiently, \sys{} employs a heuristic algorithm by scanning the leaf nodes of the prefix tree concurrently from left to right and right to left with a dual scanner, progressively adding requests into the on-the-fly batch from two leaf nodes.
-To determine how many requests should be selected from compute-intensive node $R_L$ and memory-intensive node $R_R$, \sys{} logically partitions the GPU memory $M$ into two parts $M_L$ and $M_R$, where the partition sizes $M_L$ and $M_R$ are dynamically calculated by the following theoretical modeling:
+To solve this problem in a reasonable time, \sys{} employs a \textit{heuristic-based} algorithm that scans the leaf nodes of the prefix tree concurrently from left to right and right to left, progressively adding requests to the on-the-fly batch during this process.
+By controlling the ratio of the number of requests admitted from these two ends, an arbitrary and stable compute density can be achieved, thus improving the resource balance.
+To determine how many requests should be selected from the current compute-intensive node $R_L$ and memory-intensive node $R_R$, \sys{} first calculates the desired memory capacity for each side and then adds requests to saturate the assigned memory. \sys{} logically partitions the GPU memory $M$ into two parts $M_L$ and $M_R$, where the partition sizes $M_L$ and $M_R$ are dynamically calculated by the following theoretical constraints:

 These two equations represent the memory and compute demands, respectively.
-Here, $M$ is a constant denoting GPU memory size. $\rho(rt)$ is the compute density of the tree root node, remaining constant for the current request set.
-Similarly, $\rho(R_L)$ and $\rho(R_L)$ are the compute densities of the compute- and memory-intensive nodes, which are also constants when the scanner reaches a specific node.
+Here, $M$ is a constant denoting GPU memory size. $\rho(rt)$ is the compute density of the tree root node, which remains as a constant for the current request set.
+Similarly, $\rho(R_L)$ and $\rho(R_R)$ are the compute densities of the compute- and memory-intensive nodes, which are also constants when the scanner reaches a specific node.
+Given these constants, the first equation limits the total memory allocation to the available GPU memory, while the second equation constrains the total compute to match the target density $\rho(rt)$.
+Together, these two constraints achieve $\rho(rt)$ by combining requests with densities $\rho(R_L)$ and $\rho(R_R)$.
 Thus, $M_L$ and $M_R$ can be derived from these two equations.
-This memory partition ensures that the compute density of the blended compute- and memory-intensive requests approximates $\rho(rt)$, allowing the memory access time to be fully overlapped with the compute time (when $\rho(rt)>1$).
+We illustrate one practical example in Figure~\ref{fig:design-memory}.